Personal / Safety / Near our network / Building, working or using mobile machinery near overhead lines or poles

 If you need to work closer to our overhead lines than permitted by the relevant minimum safe distances set down by NZECP34, you must apply for and receive a close approach consent from us in writing first.

-Requirements for buildings/structures:
+Requirements for Buildings / Structures

-Operating a mobile plant near overhead lines â€‹
+Requirements for operating mobile plant near overhead lines

-- When you plan to work near overhead lines you must follow the minimum safe distances as set down by NZECP34.
+• When you plan to work near overhead lines you must follow the minimum safe distances as set down by NZECP34.

-- If your mobile plant needs to get closer to our overhead lines, you must apply for a Close Approach Consent before starting construction.
+• If your mobile plant needs to get closer to our overhead lines, you must apply for a Close Approach Consent before starting construction.

 Digging and excavation near power poles